iirfanansarii/LearningAngular/README.md

   1. Go to src folder
   2. Go to app folder
 ### To Do :
-1. Bind a property with html element
+* Bind a property with html element
-2. let's take two textbox
+* Let's take two textbox
-3. try to enable
+* Try to enable
-4. difference b/w property binding and Interpolation
+* Difference b/w property binding and Interpolation